| Case

 paradoxically we were also getting the traffic for search terms that

+included the big hitters for volume.
 And that meant that we could get to the point where we were able

 to tap the premier, high traffic volume search phrases.
 Effectively

 it showed us how to use search terms as building blocks.
+“Measurement is fundamental to the development of a successful

 marketing web site,” says MarK Neal.
 “Initially we tried